darrenburns/ward/docs/source/guide/writing_tests.rst

 To conditionally skip a test in some circumstances (for example, on specific OS's), you can supply a ``when`` predicate to the ``@skip`` decorator.
 This can be either a boolean or a Callable, and will be evaluated just before the test is scheduled to be executed.
-If it evaluates to ``False``, the test will be skipped.
+If it evaluates to ``True``, the test will be skipped.
 Otherwise the test will run as normal.

 Here's an example of a test that is skipped on Windows: